 Phase 3 – Maintenance phase – at least 21 days

-After stopping hCG injections and being on an extreme calorie restriction diet, your goal is to maintain that weight by following a balanced meal plan with the exclusion of refined sugars, starch, and high-calorie foods.
+After stopping hCG injections and being on an extreme calorie restriction diet, your goal is to maintain that weight by following a balanced meal plan excluding refined sugars, starch, and high-calorie foods.

 Your daily calorie allowance at this phase should be about 1500 calories.

-These 500 calories are limited to certain types of animal protein: chicken breast, beef, veal, turkey.
+These 500 calories are limited to certain types of animal protein: chicken breast, beef, veal, and turkey.

-Fish, crabs, lobster or shrimp are also allowed, as well as some vegetables, fruits, and cereals.
+Fish, crabs, lobster or shrimp, and some vegetables, fruits, and cereals are also allowed.
 Oils are strictly forbidden with this diet, even if they are good for the body, such as avocado oil.

-On the contrary, it is important to mention that scientific evidence proves otherwise, multiple studies are stating that the efficacy of this diet comes only from extremely low daily calorie allowance and not from hormone itself, that’s why FDA does not approve hCG off-label usage for weight loss purposes.
+On the contrary, it is essential to mention that scientific evidence proves this.
+Otherwise, multiple studies are stating that the efficacy of this diet comes only from a meager daily calorie allowance and not from the hormone itself; that’s why FDA does not approve hCG off-label usage for weight loss purposes.